starship/starship/docs/fr-FR/config/README.md

 Otherwise, it will display the version number from `python --version` and show the current Python virtual environment if one is activated.

-The module will be shown if any of the following conditions are met:
+Le module est affiché si l'une des ces conditions est remplie :

 - The current directory contains a `.python-version` file
 - The current directory contains a `requirements.txt` file